you3quan2/youquan-blog/_posts/2020-04-11-create-database-aspnet-web.md

 title: 'Creating a Simple Database in ASP.NET'
 ---

-# This page is still under construction!
+# This page is still under construction!!!

 ## Learning Outcomes
 In this tutorial, we will: